 The original objectives of the JLG were to pool experience and resources in the development of holdings of Japanese language materials (both serials and monographs) for Japanese Studies in national and university libraries in Britain, and to foster fluent communication between librarians and the academics.

-Its activities have since expanded to various projects that support these objectives.
-Among its most notable achievements are the Japanese Union Catalogue project and the Tenri Antiquarian Materials Workshops .
+Its activities have since expanded to include various projects that support these objectives.
+Among its most notable achievements are the Japanese Union Catalogue projects and The Tenri Antiquarian Materials Workshops.

-Given the continuing long-term lack of funding for Japan-related resources in the UK, the JLG tries to co-operate on acquisition on an informal basis.
-It also actively explores ways of seeking assistance and achieving better co-operation with institutions in Japan and elsewhere.
+Given the continuing pressures on funding for Japan-related resources in the UK, the JLG seeks to co-operate on acquisitions on an informal basis.
+It also actively explores ways of achieving better co-operation with institutions in Japan and elsewhere.

 The present Chairman of the JLG is Mr Hamish Todd, Asian & African Studies, The British Library.
 The Secretary is Ms Fujiko Kobayashi, SOAS, University of London.